libxsmm/libxsmm/README.md

 With C++ and FORTRAN function overloading, the library allows to omit the 's' and 'd' prefixes denoting the numeric type in the above C interface.
 Further, in C++ a type 'libxsmm_mm_dispatch<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?mm_dispatch'.

 Note: Function overloading in FORTRAN is just recommended when using automatically dispatched calls.
-When querying function pointers, please use the type specific versions as the poly-morph version relies on C_LOC on arrays which gfrotran refuses to digest (as it's not specified in the FORTRAN standard).
+When querying function pointers, please use the type specific versions as the poly-morph version relies on C_LOC on arrays which GNU Fortran (gfortran) refuses to digest (as it is not specified in the FORTRAN standard).

 ## Build Instructions
 To generate the interface inside of the 'include' directory and to build the library, run one of the following commands (by default OFFLOAD=1 implies MIC=1):